clarerobb/Tennessee_Tornadoes/README.md

 In order to stay updated on status of each part of the project, we will message regularly through a direct message in slack and regular zoom meetings outside of designated class times.

 ## Team and Roles
-- Sari Broudy: Dashboard
+- Sari Broudy: Database
 - Savannah Posner: Machine Learning
 - Jordan Holley Riggs: Presentation
 - Matt Riley: Technology/Dashboard
-- Clare Robbins: GitHub/Dashboard
+- Clare Robbins: GitHub/Database

 ## Tools
 #### Data Cleaning